 - (e) (1) Filing with the court defined.
-The filing of pleadings and other papers with the court as required by these rules shall be made by filing them with the clerk of the eourt,court, pursuant to the rules promulgated under G.S.
+The filing of pleadings and other papers with the court as required by these rules shall be made by filing them with the clerk of the court, court, pursuant to the rules promulgated under G.S.
 7A-109 or subsection (e)(2) hereunder, except that the judge may permit the papers to be filed with him, in which event he shall note thereon the filing date and forthwith transmit them to the office of the clerk. - (2) Filing by electronic means.
 If, pursuant to G.S.
 7A-34G.S.
 7A-34, G.S.
 7A-49.5, and G.S.
-7A-343, the Supreme Court and the Administrative Officer of the Courts establish uniform rules, regulations, costs, procedures and specifications for the filing of pleadings or other court papers by electronic means, filing may be made by the electronic means when, in the manner, and to the extent provided therein. - (3) The failure to affix a date stamp or file stamp on any pleading or other papers filed in a civil action or special proceeding shall not affect the sufficiency, validity, or enforceability of the document."
+7A-343, the Supreme Court and the Administrative Officer of the Courts establish uniform rules, regulations, costs, procedures and specifications for the filing of pleadings or other court papers by electronic means, filing may be made by the electronic means when, in the manner, and to the extent provided therein. - (3) The failure to affix a date stamp or file stamp on any order or judgment filed in a civil action, estate proceeding, or special proceeding shall not affect the sufficiency, validity, or enforceability of the order or judgment if the clerk or the court, after giving the parties adequate notice and opportunity to be heard, enters the order or judgment nunc pro tunc to the date of filing."